Eric van Damme

-Eric Eleterius Coralie van Damme (born 27 July 1956) is a Dutch economist and Professor of Economics at the Tilburg University, known for his contributions to game theory.
+Eric Eleterius Coralie van Damme (born 27 July 1956) is a Dutch economist and professor emeritus at Tilburg University, known for his contributions to game theory.

 Biography

-Born in Terneuzen, Van Damme received his MA in Mathematics at the Radboud University Nijmegen in 1979, where he was mentored by Stef Tijs, the godfather of game theory in the Netherlands.
+Born in Terneuzen, Van Damme received his MA in Mathematics at the Radboud University Nijmegen in 1979, where he was mentored by Stef Tijs, who is regarded as the godfather of game theory in the Netherlands.
 He went on to earn his PhD in Technical Sciences in 1983 at the Eindhoven University of Technology with a thesis entitled "Refinements of the Nash Equilibrium Concept" under supervision of Jaap Wessels and Reinhard Selten.